OU to increase number of nursing students by admitting all qualified applicants

 “The cost to educate, the tuition and fees charged brought in, along with the state piece of it don’t cover the full cost to educate students beyond the number we typically take,” Harroz said.
 “That has been the limiting factor.”

-While there are enough hospital beds, there have not been enough nurses to staff them, Harroz said.
+While there are enough hospital beds in the state, there have not been enough nurses to staff them, Harroz noted.

 Oklahoma ranks 46th in the nation in terms of nurses per capita, officials said.